Glossary Find here the lexicon of eczema. Click on a letter and discover the definition of each term.

 - Atopic dermatitis

 A term commonly used in all languages to describe inflammatory dermatitis related to atopy.
 The term "atopic eczema" is a synonym.
 In certain countries, the older term "Neurodermatitis" is sometimes used.
+What is atopic eczema?

 - Atopic diathesis